 Herzog’s research is focused on: determining how neurons release neuropeptides that synchronize circadian cells; testing the role of maternal and fetal circadian tissues in timing birth; establishing the ionic basis for daily rhythms in neuronal excitability; and mapping the connections and cell types that underlie daily rhythms as a function of age, sex and the seasons.
+He has also collaborated with researchers at the School of Medicine on a retrospective study that shows that the timing of chemotherapy could improve treatment for deadly brain cancer.

 Erik Herzog, professor of biology in Arts & Sciences, studies the molecules, cells and circuits of mammalian circadian timing.
 He also supports and encourages younger neuroscience researchers, from elementary school all the way through doctoral programs.